Our Disclosure

 To apply for the KOHO Essential Prepaid Mastercard, you must be a resident of Canada and at least 18 years old (age of the majority).

-Your new physical card is sent by mail within days.
+Complete the online application form online, and your new physical card is sent by mail within days.
 You also get a virtual KOHO card for easy online payments.

 KOHO Easy vs. KOHO Essential vs KOHO Premium Prepaid Cards